-4.6 Approach to Greenhouse Gas Emissions Reduction Calculation for Green Star -Design & As Built
+4.6 Approach to Greenhouse Gas Emissions Reduction Calculation

-For the purposes of the assessment of building performance for the Green Star Energy category, projects must adopt a methodology consistent with the Verification Method JV3 approach.
-However, for the purposes of uniformity and appropriateness of assessment, this guidance document sets out alternative requirements for some parts of the assessment methodology that MUST be implemented for consistent equitable assessment of points awarded to all projects.
+For the purposes of the assessment of performance for the Energy category, projects must adopt a methodology consistent with the Verification Method JV3 approach.
+However, for the purposes of uniformity and appropriateness of assessment, this guidance document sets out alternative requirements for some parts of the assessment methodology that MUST be implemented for consistent equitable assessment of points awarded to all projects, For Green Star - Interiors projects, this document also sets additional benchmarks where end uses are beyond the scope of NCC Section J.